OdongMartin/TaskManager/README.md

 # TaskManager
 Task Manager App

-Task Manager is a web application that allows users to create, manage, edit, delete and organize their tasks.
+Task Manager is a web application that allows users to sign up, log in, create, manage, edit, delete and organize their tasks.
 This application provides a simple and intuitive way to keep track of tasks, set due dates, and monitor task status.

 Table of Contents